hpssjellis/multi-language-edgeimpulse-tutorial-vision-cell-phone/README.md

 #### 1
-# Make a Vision Classification (unknown and pen) EdgeImpulse Machine Learning model using your cell phone
+# Make a Vision Classification (unknown and pen) EdgeImpulse Machine Learning model using your cell phone before using the Arduino ML Kit.

 First login or signup to <a href="https://edgeimpulse.com/">edgeImpulse.com</a> and then create a new Project